 Occupational therapy is a form of therapy for those recuperating from physical or mental illness that encourages rehabilitation through the performance of activities required in daily life.
 Shenandoah University’s Division of Occupational Therapy (SUDOT) program prepares you to become a skilled and compassionate occupational therapist, serving a diverse range of patient populations in a variety of health care and community-based settings.

+Upon graduation, all students from Shenandoah University’s Division of Occupational Therapy (SUDOT), will receive an Entry Level Doctor of Occupational Therapy.
 Graduates of the program will be eligible to sit for the National Certification Examination for the Occupational Therapist administered by the NBCOT.
+View our program results from the National Board for Certification in Occupational Therapy (NBCOT).

 Occupational Therapy at Shenandoah University

 Welcome to Shenandoah University’s Division of Occupational Therapy.
-We offer three distinct programs in unique hybrid and online curriculum models to meet the needs of diverse learners.
+We offer three distinct entry-level programs in unique hybrid and online curriculum models to meet the needs of diverse learners.
 Our students graduate prepared to be a leader in the field of occupational therapy and make a difference locally, nationally, and abroad.

 Graduation Rates & Cost of Attendance